bhavdipzala/Java-Console-Based-Bank-Account-Management-System/README.md

 # Bank Account Management System

 This is a console-based Java application designed to simulate the core functionality of a simple banking system.
 It enables users to securely manage bank accounts, perform transactions, and view account history.
-The project emphasises modular design, input validation, and object-oriented principles.
+The project emphasises modular design, input validation, and object-oriented programming.

 ---